 Here, $\delta {\nu}_{\rm IS}^{\rm AA'}$ is the total isotope shift of an isotope with mass number $A^{'}$ compared to an isotope with mass number $A$.
-Using this expression, we extracted the change in the mean square charge radii for $^{252, 253, 255}$No nuclei relative to $^{254}$No as -0.080, -0.0535 and -0.0535 fm$^{2}$, respectively.
-Our obtained values are smaller than the values, -0.105 \cite{raeder-18}, -0.075 \cite{raeder-18} and -0.080 \cite{warbinek-24} fm$^{2}$ respectively.
+Using this expression, we extracted the change in the mean square charge radii for $^{252, 253, 255}$No nuclei relative to $^{254}$No as $-0.080$, $-0.0535$ and $-0.0535$ fm$^{2}$, respectively.
+Our obtained values are smaller than the values, $-0.105$ \cite{raeder-18}, $-0.075$ \cite{raeder-18} and $-0.080$ \cite{warbinek-24} fm$^{2}$, respectively.
 The reason for this could be attributed to our slightly larger value of $F_{\rm s}$.
 It is to be noted that, Ref. \cite{raeder-18} has used the CI+all-order value, $-95.8$, in the extraction, which is smaller than our value.